psturm-swift/SwiftySignals/README.md

 	                    call: TemperatureVC.newTemperatureArrived
 	                )

-	slot.release() // Disconnect the receiver
+	slot.unsubscribe() // Disconnect the receiver

 ### Connecting closures to a signal
 Alternatively you could connect a closure instead of an instance method to the signal.
 However, also in this case you need a receiver object.
 This receiver object is given along with the message to your closure: